Barny Boatman

-Barny M. P. Boatman (born 1956 in St Pancras, London) is an English professional poker player and the oldest member of the poker-playing foursome known as The Hendon Mob.
+Barny M. Boatman (born 10 January 1956) is an English professional poker player and the oldest member of the poker-playing foursome known as The Hendon Mob.
 He is the older brother of Ross Boatman, and resides in Archway.

 During his lengthy poker career, Boatman became one of the pioneers of poker on television by regularly appearing in the Late Night Poker television series.
 He was also the first person to reach three consecutive final tables at the World Series of Poker (WSOP), and came close to winning a WSOP bracelet.
 In 2013, Boatman won his first career World Series of Poker bracelet in Event #49, $1,500 No-Limit Hold'em, winning $546,080.
+In February 2024, Boatman won the European Poker Tour Paris main event for €1,287,800, his largest live cash to date.
+As of February 2024, he has over $5.4 million in live tournament winnings.

 Early years

-Boatman grew up to socialist parents in Somerstown, London.
+Boatman grew up to socialist parents in Somers Town, London.
 He left school at his earliest opportunity, following pressure from his ongoing truancy.
 He went on to travel for some time early in his life, and has both lived and worked in Barcelona, Australia, Hong Kong, and Sri Lanka.
 He has worked as a bartender, builder, English teacher, journalist, computer programmer (for P&O), and as a legal advisor in Bermondsey, where he never lost a trial.
 He credits a near-death experience he had in a motorcycle accident, and the death of his younger sister Jo from cancer of giving him a sense of perspective in life.
 Boatman's hobbies include sky diving, snowboarding, and scuba diving.
 He is the godfather to his brother Ross' son.

 Boatman used to play poker at home with friends and later taught his brother, Ross, how to play.
 They began to attend poker tournaments together at the Vic on Edgware Road, where he won the first tournament he entered, a seven-card stud event paying around £2,000.
 Together they went to a private poker game run by Joe Beevers and Ram Vaswani, with whom they became good friends.
 The four went on to be called The Hendon Mob.
 Together, they were invited by Nic Szeremeta to take part in the brand new Late Night Poker television series, where he reached the Grand Finals in series 3 and 4.
 During series 5 and 6, he commentated for the show, alongside Jesse May.